Wall painting, Cartagena.

 Crypt in the bar of the Santa Clara Hotel Cartagena

 The drinks in the Santa Clara are Chelsea prices.
 But the bar is vast and cool, so I sit there for a while and soak in the wealth.
 When I leave, I pass other, smaller, boutique hotels and very chic eateries with exotic names.
 I walk past a group of six young English tourists – three of each gender – who resemble the cast of, well, Made in Chelsea.
 ‘Oh don’t let’s do the walking game, Fiona,’ says a boy with a kiss curl.
 He wants to sit down.
 Fiona wants to go on, see if they can find somewhere more to her liking.
 I wander down the street a while, marvelling at the extent this part of town has been gentrified.
 I return past the group.
 They have sat down.
 The boy with the kiss curl has got his way.

 Manic Street Preacher, Cartagena

-When I walk back into Getsemaní, where my humble B &B, Casa Relax, is located, the difference is striking.
+When I wander into Getsemaní, the difference is striking.
 There is much more shit in the street.
 More dogs too.
 The square at La Santisima Trinidad is packed with a different sort of company: Colombians – both locals and tourists – and budget backpackers.
 Perhaps a few middle aged men, like me, with nostalgie de la boue.

 On the southwest corner of the Plaza a man sits outside a bar.
 A discreet bar, I might add, which looks kind of empty.
 I’ve seen the man sitting here before.
 I couldn’t help but notice him.
 He bears a keen resemblance to Leonardo di Caprio.
 He sits outside in an armchair, pulling on a fat cigar.
 At his feet lies a British Bulldog.
 The dog looks like he might fancy a cigar as well.